Inclusive Historical Costuming Weekend in Port Townsend

 Attire Requirements

 Attendees are asked to wear historical or historical inspired attire for the period of 1870-1914.
-We will post links to information on patterns, dress diaries, extant garments, and no-sew options for attire in this section.
+We will post links to information (e.g. this video) on patterns, dress diaries, extant garments, and no-sew options for attire in this section.